Introduction to the Pattern Language

 For Multi-Party Forms (multiple contributors, approval workflows)

-Add: - Pattern 16: Multi-Party Contribution (role-based sections) - Pattern 17: Review and Approval Flows (staged decision-making) - Pattern 18: Delegated Completion (distribute work) - Pattern 22: Event Stream Integration (track who did what when)
+Add: - Pattern 16: Multi-Party Contribution (role-based sections) - Pattern 17: Review and Approval Flows (staged decision-making) - Pattern 18: Delegated Completion (distribute work) - Pattern 24: Webhooks & Event Streaming (track who did what when)

 For Mission-Critical Forms (safety, compliance, legal consequences)

-Ensure: - Pattern 5: Error as Collaboration (catch mistakes gracefully) - Pattern 6: Domain-Aware Validation (strong business rule enforcement) - Pattern 14: Cross-Field Validation (consistency checks) - Pattern 20: Comment and Discussion Threads (document reasoning) - Pattern 24: Real-Time External Validation (verify against authoritative sources)
+Ensure: - Pattern 5: Error as Collaboration (catch mistakes gracefully) - Pattern 6: Domain-Aware Validation (strong business rule enforcement) - Pattern 14: Cross-Field Validation (consistency checks) - Pattern 20: Comment and Discussion Threads (document reasoning) - Pattern 22: Real-Time Lookup & Validation (verify against authoritative sources)

 For Field Service / Mobile Forms (intermittent connectivity, various devices)

-Prioritize: - Pattern 10: Semantic Suggestions (fast input on mobile) - Pattern 25: Offline-First Design (work without connectivity) - Pattern 23: Intelligent Pre-Population (minimize typing) - Pattern 12: Repeating Sections (variable inspections/observations)
+Prioritize: - Pattern 10: Semantic Suggestions (fast input on mobile) - Pattern 25: Cross-System Workflows (work across multiple systems) - Pattern 23: API-Driven Business Rules (minimize typing through automation) - Pattern 12: Repeating Sections (variable inspections/observations)

 Pattern Format for Each Entry